Project K (band): Career

-Three dance crews — Triplet (comprising William Tun, Phone Nay Min and Phone Nay Lin), Jade Dragon (comprising Htet Phone Naing, Min Khant Hein, and Hein Yar), and a solo dancer (Ye Yint Thaw) — joined forces in August 2016 to form Project K, in the lead-up to the 2016 K-pop Cover Dance Festival.
+Three dance crews — Triplet (comprising William Tun, Bhone Nay Min Khant-Morris and Bhone Nay Lin Kai-Micky), Jade Dragon (comprising Htet Phone Naing (Chan Myae Oo), Min Khant Hein, and Hein Yar), and a solo dancer (Ye Yint Thaw) — joined forces in August 2016 to form Project K, in the lead-up to the 2016 K-pop Cover Dance Festival.
 Project K first gained traction after winning 2nd place at said competition in Seoul, South Korea on 8 October 2016.
 In April 2017, the group's members all ordained as Buddhist monks, to mark Thingyan, the Burmese New Year.

 Project K garnered praise from Myanmar's State Counsellor Aung San Suu Kyi, who considered herself a fan of the group.
 She noted the group's ability to blend traditional Burmese dance styles into contemporary dance routines during her remarks at the 2018 Myanmar Entrepreneurship Summit, held in December 2018.
 During the 2019 ASEAN-Korea Summit, she asked Moon Jae-in to allow Project K to train in South Korea.
 In December 2019, filming commenced for a television series, Before and After (ပြောင်းလဲခြင်းနောက်ကွယ်), starring Project K, Thinzar Wint Kyaw, and Wa Shwe Nwe Thway Win.

 In February 2020, Project K covered Hlwan Moe's classic Burmese language song, "That Yangon Lad is Me" (ရန်ကုန်သားလေးကျွန်တော်), at Yangon City FM's 18th Annual Music Awards.
 In August 2020, the group performed in a traditional Burmese monsoon season theatrical show (မိုးရာသီသဘင်ပွဲ), headlined by traditional actors Han Za Moe Win and Tin Maung San Min Win.
 In September 2020, in the lead-up to the 2020 Myanmar general election, Project K released an election song, dubbed "Choose With Your Own Hands" (ကိုယ့်လက်နှင့်ရွေးချယ်), in support of the National League for Democracy's electoral campaign.
 The song's music video was directed by Kyi Phyu Shin.

 In September 2020, the band traveled to South Korea to train for a month in the lead-up to performing at the Asia Song Festival, held in October 2020 in Gyeongju.
 Their performance at the 2020 Asia Song Festival was marred with some controversy, with Burmese netizens and religious hardliners criticizing the band for dancing on CGI images of Shwedagon Pagoda.
 Upon their return to Myanmar, the group was met with protestors at the Yangon International Airport.
 Project K issued a swift apology on Facebook, reiterating that all the members were Buddhist, and that the group members had not known they would perform atop images of the sacred pagoda during rehearsals.

 In December 2020, South Korea's Ministry of Culture, Sports and Tourism requested 1.5 billion won in funding to support the K-pop training of Asian artists, citing Project K. The National Assembly ultimately approved 400 million won to fund the program.